Rosa Díez

+While remaining firmly centre-left during her career as a socialist, Rosa Díez self-identifies with transversality as well as centre-left since she created UPyD.
+Therefore, she vehemently defends what she deems progressive from anywhere on the left–right political spectrum.
+She also asseverates that centrism is worthless, as it just represents a moderate, equidistant position between the left and right.
+Furthermore, she describes herself as a "radical democrat who strives for democracy's regeneration by abiding by its rules".
+Expressed differently, she defines herself as "a pro-institutional leader whose radical politics—moderate in form and revolutionary in essence—bothers the establishment", for she wants to "transform politics by bringing off substantial, in-depth changes from within institutions".
+Due to her self-proclaimed radicalism and transversality, Rosa Díez is frequently associated with radical centrism.

+Unlike Citizens' "sensible and moderate centrism", characterised by a fear of being perceived as right-wing, her radical centrist views have not prevented her from supporting an electoral coalition between the People's Party, Vox, and Citizens.
+Indeed, she urged people to vote for the centre-right PP in the November 2019 Spanish general election.
+Even more notably, she lent her support to the two no-confidence motions against Pedro Sánchez that were proposed by the right-wing national-conservative party Vox during the 14th legislature.

 Career

 She was a former Member of the European Parliament for the Spanish Socialist Workers' Party (PSOE), integrated in the Party of European Socialists.
 In 2007 she gave up her seat and left the PSOE particularly due to disagreement on what she perceived to be the Socialists' drift on individual liberties.

 She founded a new political party called Unión, Progreso y Democracia in Spanish and Union, Progress and Democracy in English (UPyD), based on the existing movement of Basque citizens against ETA violence ¡Basta Ya!.
 In 2008 and 2011, she was elected to the Congress of Deputies representing Madrid district.
 In the Spanish General Elections of 2011, she was re-elected and her party was the fourth most voted party in Spain.

 Díez personally advocates for lower public wages.
 Subsequently, and although she was the UPyD spokesperson on five committees, she was only paid for one of them.

 On 24 May 2015, she announced she would not seek reelection as spokesperson of UPyD due to the party's poor performance in the regional and municipal elections.

 In 2020, during the COVID-19 pandemic, she was proposed as prospective cabinet member in a "Salvation Government" by far-right Vox.